moondance-labs/tanssi-docs/learn/framework/modules.md

 The developers creating a new module enjoy complete freedom to express any desired behavior in the core logic of the blockchain, like exposing new transactions, storing sensible information, and validating and enforcing business logic.

-As explained in the [Architecture](/learn/framework/architecture#client-runtime-communication) article, a module needs to be able to communicate with the core client exposing and integrating with a very specific API that allows the runtime to expose the transactions, access the storage, code and decode the information stored on-chain, and also needs to include many other required wiring codes that make the blockchain work.
+As explained in the [Architecture](/learn/framework/architecture#client-runtime-communication) article, a module needs to be able to communicate with the core client exposing and integrating with a very specific API that allows the runtime to expose the transactions, access the storage, code and decode the information stored on-chain, and also needs to include many other required wiring codes that make the module work in the node.

 To improve the developer's experience when writing modules, Substrate relies heavily on [Rust macros](https://doc.rust-lang.org/book/ch19-06-macros.html){target=_blank}, which are special code instructions that generate code.
-The macros expand themselves by adding boilerplate code just before compiling time, allowing this way to keep up to 7X code out of sight of the developers, facilitating them to focus on the specific functional requirements of the module instead of dealing with the technical ones.
+The macros expand themselves by adding boilerplate code just before compiling time, allowing this way to keep up to 7X of code out of sight of the developers, facilitating them to focus on the specific functional requirements of the module instead of dealing with technicalities.

 In Substrate, all modules, including the custom-made, must implement at least these mandatory attribute macros: